sn0wfa11/Kali-Pi/secure_storage.md

 - In the `Create New Partition` window, change the File System Type to `unformatted` and click `Add` at the bottom.
 (We will format it here in a bit.)

-- On the main gparted window, click `Edit` and select `Apply All Operations`.
+- On the main gparted window, click `Edit` and select `Apply All Operations` then `Apply` in the dialog box.

 - Once completed you should see a new partition at the end of the disk.
 In my case it was `/dev/sdb3`.
 Make a note of this partition name.